rwieruch/blog_robinwieruch_content/minimal-react-webpack-babel-setup.md

 - package.json
 {{< /highlight >}}

-In the *package.json* file you can add a start script additionally to the default given scripts to run the webpack-dev-server.
+In the *package.json* file, you can add a start script additionally to the default given scripts to run the webpack-dev-server.

 *package.json*